micktwomey/2016-techie-christmas-quiz/questions/round1.md

 ---

-# IBM is a well known computer and information technology company, what does IBM stand for?
+# What does IBM stand for?

 ---